-Workshop 1: Finding Success at the Post-Secondary Level: Options for Students with LD & ADHD/Marino (US PS) An avarying of the symmetric prices available at the past secondary level for students with learning differences and
+Workshop 1: Finding Success at the Post-Secondary Level: Options for Students with LD & ADHD/Marino

 (HS-PS) An overview of the support options available at the post-secondary level for students with learning differences and AD/HD.
 This presentation will focus around what is needed for students identifying with Learning Differences and AD/HD to succeed in the transition from High School to College.